moveit/moveit/MIGRATION.md

 - Removed deprecated header `moveit/macros/deprecation.h`.
 Use `[[deprecated]]` instead.
 - All uses of `MOVEIT_CLASS_FORWARD` et. al. must now be followed by a semicolon for consistency (and to get -pedantic builds to pass for the codebase).
 - In case you start RViz in a namespace, the default topic for the trajectory visualization display now uses the relative instead of the absolute namespace (i.e. `<ns>/move_group/display_planned_path` instead of `/move_group/display_planned_path`).
+- `RobotState::attachBody()` now takes a unique_ptr instead of an owning raw pointer.

 ## ROS Melodic